forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
+- 9.11.
+Formulations corrected and improved.
+  > I spend more time on reading and analyzing than on formulations and proof reading.
+Sometimes it takes a couple of days to discover & improve unworldly and validate formulations.
 - 7.11.
 Updates in [Spread Analyses](./spread_analyses.md) in work:
   - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the infected cases detected by the contact tracing in Hong Kong.
   - Section on [Pre-symptomatic Infectors](./spread_analyses.md#pre-symptomatic-infectors) in work